davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 [literally](http://millosh.wordpress.com/2007/09/07/the-worlds-first-computer-operating-system-implemented-at-general-motors-research-labs-in-warren-michigan-in-1955/)
 a modification of the octal code of the FORTRAN compiler tape.

-The bizareness about operating systems is that we still accept unquestioningly that it's a good idea to run multiple programs on a single computer with the conceit that they're totally independent.
+The bizzareness about operating systems is that we still accept unquestioningly that it's a good idea to run multiple programs on a single computer with the conceit that they're totally independent.
 Well-specified interfaces are great _semantically_ for maintainability.
 But when it comes to what the machine is